Are you dealing with a strong-willed child?

 For the strong-willed child, the chance to choose whether to reply yes or no – that is, whether to obey you or not – makes all the difference.
 They may still choose not to obey, and force you to move on to consequences, but your respectful “choice-based” approach makes that outcome less likely.
 Try it, and prepare to be amazed!

 Strong-willed children need respect for their intelligence and problem-solving skills.
 They have a genuine need to know why a task is worthy of their effort.
 Convince them, and you’ve won half the battle already.
 In large part, motivating strong-willed children involves showing confidence in their intelligence, rather than insulting it.
-Even when they’ve slipped up, strong-willed children want freedom to choose how to remedy the situation in the way they think best.
+Even when they’ve slipped up, strong-willed children want the freedom to choose how to remedy the situation in the way they think best.
 So when there are chores left undone or promises unfulfilled, try approaching the issue as a problem to be solved together.
 When your child has input into rules and consequences, they’re more inclined to abide by them.

 Phrases like this trigger defiance: You forgot to empty the dishwasher again.
 Take care of it now!